Dyalog/aplx/README.md

 ##Comments and Questions

-Please send question and comments to [aplx@dyalog.com](mailto:aplx@dyalog.com), or the forum section created for this purpose: [http://www.dyalog.com/forum/viewforum.php?f=37](), or sign up to GitHub and submit comments and change requests there!
+Please send question and comments to [aplx@dyalog.com](mailto:aplx@dyalog.com), or the [Dyalog Forums](http://www.dyalog.com/forum/viewforum.php?f=37), or sign up to GitHub and submit comments and change requests there!